-A rapid test (TeSeE Sheep & Goat ® ELISA, Bio-Rad) was performed for all submitted samples on a pooled brain tissue sample of obex and cerebellum when both areas were available or on the obex or occasionally the cerebellum alone should only one of them be available.
+A rapid test (TeSeE Sheep and Goat® ELISA, Bio-Rad) was performed for all submitted samples on a pooled brain tissue sample of obex and cerebellum when both areas were available or on the obex when cerebellum is missing.
 In clinical suspects, tissues from the midbrain, cerebrum and retropharyngeal lymph node were examined additionally by the rapid test.
 In case of inconclusive or positive result a western blot analysis (TeSeE Western Blot, Bio-Rad) was used as confirmative test.
 Samples from clinical suspects were examined by western blot independently of the result in the rapid test.
 The differentiation between classical scrapie and Nor98 scrapie was based on the Western blot profile.
 Differentiation between classical scrapie and BSE in sheep was performed by using differential western blot (Discriminatory Western Blot, Bio-Rad).